Coastal Resources Division

 The Coastal Resources Division performs a variety of administrative, policy and technical work around the current and long range planning programs related to coastal resources.
 Duties include overseeing the implementation and management of the City of Galveston’s Coastal Management Plan; evaluate federal and state land use law and impacts on local plans and ordinances related to the relationship between private property for the equity and sustainability of natural resource use; and gathering, interpreting and preparing data for studies.
 Reports and recommends to City Council, Planning Commission and stakeholder groups.

-City Council adopted Resolution 18-024 on May 24, 2018, establishing the Beach Access and Dune Protection Plan Review Committee.
+City Council adopted Resolution 18-024 (PDF) on May 24, 2018, establishing the Beach Access and Dune Protection Plan Review Committee.